 Something tells me I’ll be getting a lot more practice in 2015.
 I can think of about 50 billion more tater tot recipes I want to make.
 Which means I need to start putting my Fitbit into more action…. those 10,00 steps/day aren’t quite going to do it anymore.

-But for these?
+But for quinoa tater tots?
 I’d walk 10 miles.
 So worth it.

 Will you be jumping on the tater tot trend of do you think it will disappear very quickly?